rectorphp/vendor-patches/README.md

 ## How to Use

-The composer patches packages does not work as intuitively as you max expect.
+The composer patches packages does not work as intuitively as you may expect.
 Yet, there is a combination, that clicks :)

 <br>